zikani03/articulated/README.md

 This project uses an SQLite database to store the articles and runs a webserver to allow you to interact with the downloaded articles.

+## Tech Stack

+- Java 21+
+- Javalin, used to be SparkJava but moved to Javalin which is being maintained..
+- SQLite
+- Go 1.21+
+- Redis
+- RedPanda for Kafka
+- JSoup

 ## Ideas and Objectives

 What interesting things can we do: